 Mr Davies did my interview, and unlike other schools, he really took the time to get to know me.
 He made me feel really relaxed.
 I can tell you, in the end, I actually enjoyed the interview.
 Then, when I received a personal offer letter from Mr Davies, I felt so proud – it was amazing!

 “We chose Halliford School for a number of reasons but principally because of Mr Davies.
 We believe the Head is critical to the direction, culture and ethos of any school.
 He was the most impressive Head we met out of all the schools we visited during the admissions process.
 He was the only Head who took the time to interview all the applicants.
-He was refreshingly honest; he made the point that whilst Halliford strives for academic excellence, it is academically sensitive to all boys needs.
-We liked the fact that he wasn’t just concerned with academic results but more importantly, making the boys the very best version of themselves that they can be.
-The school felt very nurturing each time we visited and together with its relatively small size, we felt this would suit Richard perfectly.
+He was refreshingly honest; he made the point that whilst Halliford strives for academic excellence, it is academically sensitive to all boys’ needs.
+We liked the fact that he wasn’t just concerned with academic results but, more importantly, making the boys the very best version of themselves that they can be.
+The school felt very nurturing each time we visited, and together with its relatively small size, we felt this would suit Richard perfectly.
 He would get noticed and wouldn’t be just another number.

 Despite spending a lot of time meeting the various Heads at the schools which Richard applied for, we believe this did not help with the selection process.
 We felt it all came down to how well your child performed in the exams on the day and nothing else.
-Halliford was the only school that was truly interested in the individual; his character, his hobbies, his academic strengths and weaknesses.
+Halliford was the only school that was truly interested in the individual: his character, his hobbies, his academic strengths and weaknesses.

 Richard has loved his time at Halliford!
 We would definitely recommend Halliford.
 It will bring out the very best in your son.
-He will be noticed, given special guidance and attention, gently encouraged to pursue his interests and shaped into being the very best that he can be.” – Mrs Baker, Year 7 parent
+He will be noticed, given special guidance and attention, gently encouraged to pursue his interests and shaped into being the very best that he can be.” – Mrs Baker, Year 10 & Year 12 Parent

-The admissions process was very pupil friendly, to have the interview first was such a positive as it took some of the pressure off the exam day knowing they had already spoken to the Head, Mr Davies.
+“The admissions process was very student-friendly.
+To have the interview first was such a positive as it took some of the pressure off the exam day, knowing they had already spoken to the Head, Mr Davies.
 Charlie has settled in extremely well and looks forward to going to school.
-He talks about his day with excitement and is getting the challenges and opportunities he needed.
+He talks about his day excitedly and is getting the challenges and opportunities he needs.

-Halliford really champions their pupils to do their best and celebrates them.
-One of the best things about Halliford is that it’s not as big as other secondary schools and because of that Charlie has managed to get to know all of his year group and has already made some good friends.
-The staff are really approachable, for both the pupils and the parents which was really important to us, especially in these current times when the majority of communication is email and phone, and it’s always welcomed and swiftly responded too.
+Halliford really champions their students to do their best and celebrates them.
+One of the best things about Halliford is that it’s not as big as other secondary schools and because of that, Charlie has managed to get to know all of his year group and has made some good friends.
+The staff are really approachable, for both the students and the parents, which was really important to us, and communication is always welcomed and swiftly responded to.
 We highly recommend Halliford School.
 The friendly, warm and welcoming atmosphere is what makes Halliford School stand out.” – Mrs Grant, Year 10 Parent